tcpipuk/tomfos.tr/docs/matrix/continuwuity/reverse-proxies/nginx.md

+---
+title: Nginx Reverse Proxy for Continuwuity
+description: Tame the traffic!
+Configure Nginx as a high-performance reverse proxy for your Continuwuity Matrix server.
+Optimised for speed and reliability.
+---

 # Configuring Nginx for Continuwuity

 This guide covers setting up Nginx as a reverse proxy for Continuwuity, with optimisations for